Gordon Bowling Club Masterplan

 About the site

-4 Pennant Avenue, Gordon, also known as the former Gordon Bowling Club site, is located to the west of the Pacific Highway between Bushlands Avenue and Cecil Street, Gordon and is about a 700 metre walk from Gordon rail station.
+4 Pennant Avenue Gordon, also known as the former Gordon Bowling Club site, is located west of the Pacific Highway between Bushlands Avenue and Cecil Street, Gordon and is a 700 metre walk from Gordon railway station.

-In April 2024 Council resolved to retain the site as Public Open Space, converting it to a new park and recreation area.
+In April 2024 Council resolved to retain the site as public open space, converting it to a new park and recreation area.
 When complete the new park will have an area of approximately 1.28ha.
-View the Council resolution

 What’s happened at similar sites

-These examples show the range of possibilities for the future, like playgrounds, community gardens, event spaces, community centers, and sports facilities - all keeping their recreational use while serving local needs.
+These examples show the range of possibilities for the future, like playgrounds, community gardens, event spaces, community centres, and sports facilities - all keeping their recreational use while serving local needs.

 North Manly Bowling Club